 However, employers may expect applicants to have relevant work experience and sometimes offer summer placements and work-based placements linked to Masters programmes.

 Local councils may also provide project placements and you may find opportunities for volunteering with a local environment agency.

 Student membership of a relevant chartered institution or society demonstrates your commitment to your career.
 It also gives you the opportunity to network with other professionals and market yourself to potential employers.

 There are a large number of companies offering environmental consultancy services in the UK, and many of the smaller ones concentrate their work in particular industries.
-Others specialise in particular work, such as such as environmental impact assessment or audit, across all industries.
+Others specialise in particular work, such as environmental impact assessment or audit.

 The larger consultancies have generally grown out of companies that originally made their names in areas such as waste management, civil engineering or water and sewage.